DESIGN EXCELLENCE AWARDS

 LERCH BATES PEOPLE'S CHOICE AWARD

 Chicago is a city that prides itself on its extraordinary architecture.
 As a laboratory for innovation, Chicago’s architects never tire in their quest of creating beautiful and innovative masterpieces; buildings that contribute not just to our iconic skyline, but to the quality of life for its citizens.
+The winners below were selected by the public in open voting from the finalists’ designs chosen by Chicago Architecture Center’s Docents in a round one jury review from over 125 projects submitted during AIA Chicago’s Design Excellence Awards.

 This project is in partnership with the Chicago Architecture Center.